MattTW/BlinkMonitorProtocol/README.md

 ## Home Screen

-Return information displayed on the home screen of the mobile client
+Return information displayed on the home screen of the mobile client - supports multiple sync modules.

 **Request:**
->curl -H "Host: prod.immedia-semi.com" -H "TOKEN_AUTH: *authtoken from login*" --compressed https://rest.prod.immedia-semi.com/homescreen
+>curl -H "Host: prod.immedia-semi.com" -H "TOKEN_AUTH: *authtoken from login*" --compressed https://rest.prod.immedia-semi.com/network/*network_id_from_networks_call*/homescreen

 **Response:**
-JSON response containing information that the mobile client displays on the home page, including:  status, armed state, links to thumbnails for each camera, etc.
+JSON response containing information that the mobile client displays on the home page for the requested sync module, including:  status, armed state, links to thumbnails for each camera, etc.

 **Notes:**
 Not necessary to as part of issuing arm/disarm commands, but contains good summary info.